kmcho2019/csdl-lab-cafe-app/docs/ENV_SETUP.md

 3. Optionally add your email domain to `ALLOWLIST_DOMAINS` so everyone can sign in immediately.
 4. Start the stack (`docker compose up -d db`) and run migrations (`docker compose run --rm web npx prisma db push`).

+Devcontainer note:
+- The VS Code Dev Container uses the same `.env` file, and the default `POSTGRES_HOST=db` is correct there.
+See `docs/DEVCONTAINER.md` for the container-first workflow (including DB resets and demo seeding).

 ## 5. Verifying values

 - `cat .env` to inspect the file.